89luca89/distrobox/README.md

 So even if you're not a sudoer or your distro doesn't have access to a traditional package manager, you will still be able to perform your `apt/dnf/pacman/pkg/zypper` shenanigans.

+Or for example if you want to mix and match a stable base system (eg. Ubuntu LTS, RedHat8) with a bleeding edge environment for development or gaming (eg. Arch, Suse Tumbleweed, Fedora)

 The distrobox environment is based on an OCI image.
 This image is used to create a container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory,